 The Mater Hospital has always been about people.
 Our staff are known for their compassion and for their strong sense of community as well as for their exceptional clinical training.
 The hospital has also built a reputation for engaging its people in collective leadership - empowering frontline staff to lead out on improving the services that they deliver.

 Compassion has always been a core value of the Mater Hospital.
-We have a strong belief in maintaining an attitude of tenderness, empathy and respect to all those who come here - patents, students, visitors and colleagues.
-Every year we acknowledge and celebrate this ethos through the Compassion in Healthcare awards, where staff and public are invited to nominate a staff member that has gone 'the extra mile' in helping patients, visitors and colleagues.
+We have a strong belief in maintaining an attitude of tenderness, empathy and respect to everyone who comes here - patents, students, visitors and colleagues.
+Every year we acknowledge and celebrate this ethos through the Compassion Awards, where the public and staff are invited to nominate a staff member that has gone 'the extra mile' in helping patients, visitors and colleagues in the hospital.

 In many ways, the Mater Hospital is like a village with a close knit community.
 We have just over 2500 people working here.
 We welcome new people and we also value those who have been with us for years.
 When people come to work at the Mater, they tend to stay and our students frequently come back to work with us after graduation.
 This is because there is a sense of belonging, of pride and of community.